Roneri8iny/CyberTalents-CTF-Write-Ups/Admin Has The Power.md

 ### I found a cookie that has the name role and value support, so the first thing that came to my mind was to change its value to admin and see what I will get.

-I viewed page source and found this commented code snippet
+I viewed page source and found this commented code snippet:

 ```javascript
 <!-- HTML5 shim and Respond.js for IE8 support of HTML5 elements and media queries -->